nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 >
 #
 > Immediately after they shall be     assembled in        Consequence of the first Election ,
-# J/R         J/P   IPl  VX    NSg/VX V/J       NPrSg/J/P NSg/V       P  D   NSg/J NSg      .
+# J/R         J/P   IPl  VX    NSg/VX V/J       NPrSg/J/P NSg/V       P  D   J     NSg      .
 > they shall be     divided as    equally as    may      be     into three Classes .
 The Seats of the
 # IPl  VX    NSg/VX V/J     NSg/R J/R     NSg/R NPrSg/VX NSg/VX P    NSg   NPl/V   .
 D   NPl   P  D
 > Senators of the first Class   shall be     vacated at the Expiration of the second
-# NPl      P  D   NSg/J NSg/V/J VX    NSg/VX V/J     P  D   NSg        P  D   NSg/J
+# NPl      P  D   J     NSg/V/J VX    NSg/VX V/J     P  D   NSg        P  D   J
 > Year , of the second Class   at the Expiration of the fourth Year , and of the
 # NSg  .
-P  D   NSg/J  NSg/V/J P  D   NSg        P  D   NPrSg/J NSg  .
+P  D   J      NSg/V/J P  D   NSg        P  D   J      NSg  .
 V/C P  D
 > third Class   at the Expiration of the sixth Year , so        that    one third   may      be
-# NSg/J NSg/V/J P  D   NSg        P  D   NSg/J NSg  .
-NSg/I/J/C N/I/C/D NSg/I/V/J NSg/V/J NPrSg/VX NSg/VX
+# J     NSg/V/J P  D   NSg        P  D   J     NSg  .
+NSg/I/J/C N/I/C/D I/J NSg/V/J NPrSg/VX NSg/VX
 > chosen every second Year ; and when    vacancies happen in the representation of
-# V/J    D     NSg/V/J NSg  .
+# V/J    D     J      NSg  .
 V/C NSg/I/C NPl       V      P  D   NSg            P
 > any   State in the Senate , the executive authority of such  State shall issue
 # I/R/D NSg/V P  D   NPrSg  .
-D   NSg/J     NSg       P  NSg/I NSg/V VX    NSg/V
+D   J         NSg       P  NSg/I NSg/V VX    NSg/V
 > writs of election to fill  such  vacancies : Provided , That    the legislature of any
 # NPl/V P  NSg      P  NSg/V NSg/I NPl       .
 V/J/C    .
 N/I/C/D D   NSg         P  I/R/D
 > State may      empower the executive thereof to make  temporary appointments until